ScottLogic/blog/_posts/2024-03-23-message_types.md

 With the state approach you potentially have to handle out of order messages and wait for all messages before you can proceed.
 Alternatively, a larger aggregation state message with all the entities must be constructed which has its own problems.

 ### Instructions/commands/requests
 An instruction or command is a request to "do X".
-As an example think about a commerce site or government service that delivers a product by post or courier once a payment is made.
+As an example, think about a commerce site or government service that delivers a product by post or courier once a payment is made.
 Asynchronously this may work 2 ways:

  1. there's a delivery microservice that is listening to generic ORDER_PLACED events (or order state) and acts upon them to arrange delivery.
  2. The order application (or an intermediary microservice service that consumes the ORDER_PLACED events) writes out a "PREPARE_DELIVERY" instruction or similar to a delivery company service.

 The latter is an example of an instruction.

 The instruction message will typically contain all the necessary information for the downstream to do its work although it doesn't have to.
-Generally because an instruction is quite targeted there is no reason to not have the relevant data in the message unless there's any large files or images needed that are best not transmitted on the message bus.
+Generally, because an instruction is quite targeted, there is no reason to not have the relevant data in the message unless there are any large files or images needed that are best not transmitted on the message bus.

 ### Commands vs state/events